Defining key concepts#

 modelclasses are able to validate their content and attributes and serialize themselves to JSON.
 Most of the models are very simple and usually consist of only a few property attributes and no methods.
 You can configure the attributes of those models either by setting them when creating a model or later by setting attribute values on the model object.

 For example, to create and configure a

 Rect glyph object:

-# properties can be configured when a model object is initialized glyph = Rect(x="x", y="y2", w=10, h=20, line_color=None) # or by assigning values to attributes on the model later glyph.fill_alpha = 0.5 glyph.fill_color = "navy"
+# configure attributes when initializing a model object glyph = Rect(x="x", y="y2", w=10, h=20, line_color=None) # assign values to attributes to an existing model object glyph.fill_alpha = 0.5 glyph.fill_color = "navy"